slonigiraf/whitepaper/slonigiraf/ENG.md

 $0.05688+2*0.04722-2*0.05688=0.03756$

-Student C and student D have the only scenario when they loses money more than get: pay to their mentors and pay for 1 reimburse, that leads to loosing 0.04722 USD:
+Student C and student D have the only scenario when they loses money more than get: pay to their tutors and pay for 1 reimburse, that leads to loosing 0.04722 USD:

 $0.05688+0.04722-0.05688=0.04722$